molgenis/projects-go-nl/README.md

 install.packages(c("dplyr", "jsonlite", "readr", "stringr"))
 ```

-In the main shell script `index.sh`, use the `Rscript` commands to generate the data files.
+In the main shell script `index.sh`, use the `Rscript` commands to generate the GoNL EMX data files.
 For example, let's say that I want to update the entities EMX.
 First, make the required changes in the `R/emx_create_02_entities.R` files, and then run it using `Rscript`.

 ```shell
 Rscript -e "source('R/emx_create_02_entities.R')"